shubhamnevgi/To-Do-Web-App/README.md

 - Intuitive organization: Easily filter between completed and pending tasks with just a click of a button
 - Utilizes local storage of the browser for seamless task persistence
 - Includes a service worker for offline access
+- Includes a manifest.json to provide Progressive Web App support

 ## Getting Started
 To use our to-do web app, simply visit ([shubhamnevgi.github.io/To-Do-Web-App/](https://shubhamnevgi.github.io/To-Do-Web-App/)) in your web browser.